jerseycheese/BootHillGM/Docs/UserStories.md

   - Verify that the UI updates promptly to reflect combat outcomes **Status:** Not yet implemented.

+- [ ] As a player, I want to see a scrollable or collapsible combat log, so that I can review the entire combat history without it taking up too much screen space.
+  **Test Plan:**
+  - Verify that the combat log is scrollable or has a collapse/expand functionality
+  - Check that all combat actions are recorded in the log
+  - Ensure the log is readable and doesn't interfere with other UI elements **Status:** Not yet implemented.

 ### Inventory and Economy
 - [x] As a player, I want to view my character's inventory so that I know what items I have available.
   **Test Plan:**